iifawzi/contributions/README.md

 - ❓ Ask me about anything related to Databases, IOT, backend or general topics about software engineering, if I didn't help, I will definitely guide you to a reference or a link.

-- ⚡ Fun fact: I keep night shift switched on at all times

 </td><td valign="top" width="50%">

 <div align="center">